WinnieLian/python_midterm_program/README.md

 https://gruvi.tv/post/movie-marketing-budget/#:~:text=The%20average%20movie%20marketing%20budget,them%20is%20no%20picnic%2C%20either.

-The below shows output from simple linear regression of revenue on Total Budget.
-We initially looked tried to fit OLS by including runtime in the regression which gave a coefficient of -471,700, which seems like an unlikely effect for increasing just one minute runtime.
+The below picture shows output from a simple linear regression of revenue on vote average, vote count, runtime and total budget.
+This model predicts that one additional minute of a film's runtime seems to decrease box office revenue by an average of $471,700, which seems like an unlikely effect.
 Its possible that what we actually see is runtime affecting revenue through vote average.
 It could also be the case that a linear model is just not a good fit for these variables we are trying to study.
 We also do not use any causal inference methods to isolate causal effects, but that could be a good avenue for future study.

 ![Alt text](https://github.com/WinnieLian/python_midterm_program/blob/main/regression_analysis_graphs/Regression_OLS%20results.png?raw=true)